How It All Began

 - pathways to employment.

 During the winter months our guests are invited to arrive at our friendly reception café from 5.30pm, seven days a week.
-They will be welcomed by our welfare team and have time to settle in, sort and store their belongings, have hot drinks and snacks, and relax.
+They will be welcomed by our welfare team and have time to settle in, sort and store their belongings, have hot drinks and a meal, and relax.

-Around 7.15pm guests will be transported to an overnight venue, of which there are 14 across the city (two per night of the week).
-There they will be greeted by a team of trained volunteers who provide a hot meal, company and support, opportunities to relax and play games, and a warm bed for the night.
-In the morning guests are provided with breakfast and transported back to the reception café.
+Around 8.30pm guests will be transported to an overnight venue.
+There they will be greeted by a team of trained volunteers who provide company and support, opportunities to relax and play games, and a warm bed for the night.
+In the morning guests are provided with hot drinks, a snack and transported back to the reception café for breakfast.

 Unity Park Station (formerly the Old Bus Station) on Elder Gate now provides a year-round base for our welfare team and hosts an array of essential support services from partner organisations, including: